jdidion/pest-test/README.md

 mod foo_tests {}
 ```

+To disable colorization of the diff output, run cargo with `CARGO_TERM_COLOR=never`.

 Note that a test module is only recompiled when its code changes.
 Thus, if you add or rename a test case in `tests/pest` without changing the test module, the test module might not get updated to include the new/renamed tests, so you may need to delete the `target` folder to force your tests to be recompiled.

 ## Details